phalcon/documentation/docs/routing.md

 ```

 ### Array and Short Syntax
-Array and short syntax can be mixed to define a route, in this case note that named parameters automatically are added to the route paths according to the position on which they were defined:
+Array and short syntax can be mixed to define a route, in this case, note that named parameters automatically are added to the route paths according to the position on which they were defined:

 ```php
 <?php